-The benefits and burdens of extractivism are unevenly distributed around the planet, driven by ecologically unequal exchange (EUE) whereby consumption and capital accumulation in the core is structurally contingent on environmental degradation and extraction in the periphery.
-EUE characterises the global capitalist system and which Hornborg and Martinez-Alier (2016: 328-9) argue is the 'underlying source of most of the environmental distribution conflicts in our time ... obscured by the apparent reciprocity of market prices'.
-Serious allegations of environmental despoliation and social harm in the periphery of the global economic system are disregarded by mining companies, and attributed to localised corruption and a lack of regulatory oversight.
-In host countries and regions in the global economic periphery subject to extractivism, however, lack of regulatory oversight cannot be understood separately from the implications of enhancing the efficiency of global supply chains and the externalisation of the impacts of economic growth in the economic core.
-Whereas significant mining of minerals for digital technology occurs 'in regions with little or no legislation and enforcement of social and environmental protection regulation' (Fox et al. 2020: 113), without reference to the global system of exchange and regulation, discussions of the impacts of mining are founded on a colonial deficit narrative and adopt a 'developmentalist' ideology.
+The benefits and burdens of extractivism are unevenly distributed around the planet, driven by ecologically unequal exchange whereby consumption and capital accumulation in the core are structurally contingent on environmental degradation and extraction in the periphery.
+Ecologically unequal exchange characterises the global capitalist system and is the 'underlying source of most of the environmental distribution conflicts in our time ... obscured by the apparent reciprocity of market prices' (Hornborg and Martinez--Alier 2016: 328-329).
+Serious allegations of environmental despoliation and social harms in the periphery of the global economic system are disregarded by mining companies and attributed to localised corruption and a lack of regulatory oversight (Davis and Franks 2014).
+In host countries and regions in the global economic periphery subject to extractivism, however, a lack of regulatory oversight cannot be understood separately from the implications of enhancing the efficiency of global supply chains and the externalisation of the effects of economic growth in the economic core.
+Whereas significant mining of minerals for digital technology occurs 'in regions with little or no legislation and enforcement of social and environmental protection regulation' (Fox et al. 2020: 113), without reference to the global system of exchange and regulation, we argue that discussions of the effects of mining are founded on a colonial deficit narrative and adopt a 'developmentalist' ideology.
 They fail to recognise that it is through 'the force and violence of regulatory interventions that external, non-commodified spaces could, and can, be incorporated into the dynamic of capitalist accumulation' (Gonçalves and Costa 2020: 157).

-The implication of the developmentalist agenda and deficit narrative is that the solution to social and environmental harms from mining lies in better regulation at a national 'host country' level-orchestrated from the core-the rationale for the approach to 'austerity' adopted by the World Bank and International Monetary Fund (IMF) with disastrous consequences for communities and environments in the global periphery (see, e.g. Rothe and Friedrichs 2015).
-Rather, corruption, legalised plunder in the form of tax avoidance through transfer pricing (Peyer, Feeney and Mercier 2014), old and new forms of economic imperialism, violations of international labour standards and environmental despoliation are, as Hornborg and Martinez-Alier argue (2016: 330), driven by 'more affluent and militarily powerful nations' who are able to externalise the environmental impacts of mining and disposal of waste to the economic periphery.
-Rather than prevent or mitigate these impacts, they are 'exacerbated by rising levels of foreign direct investments, the increase of which is ultimately prompted by austerity measures designed by global financial institutions' (Hornborg and Martinez-Alier 2018: 330).
+The implication of the developmentalist agenda and deficit narrative is that the solution to social and environmental harms from mining lies in better regulation at a national 'host country' level-orchestrated from the core-which is the rationale for the approach to 'austerity' adopted by The World Bank and the International Monetary Fund with disastrous consequences for communities and environments in the global periphery (see, e.g., Rothe and Friedrichs 2015).
+Rather, corruption, legalised plunder in the form of tax avoidance through transfer pricing (Peyer, Feeney and Mercier 2014), old and new forms of economic imperialism, violations of international labour standards and environmental despoliation are, as Hornborg and Martinez-Alier argued (2016: 330), driven by 'more affluent and militarily powerful nations' who are able to externalise the environmental impacts of mining and disposal of waste to the economic periphery.
+Rather than prevent or mitigate these impacts, they are 'exacerbated by rising levels of foreign direct investments, the increase of which is ultimately prompted by austerity measures designed by global financial institutions' (Hornborg and Martinez-Alier 2016: 330).

-The overt regulatory capture of state governance and regulation by international finance and regulatory institutions, and covert regulatory capture by multinational corporations, gives corporate actors free reign to dispossess communities and destroy local environments with impunity (e.g., Bedford, McGillivray and Walters 2020; Hornborg and Martinez-Alier 2016).
-As such, 'entangled capitalist accumulation', when 'seen from a global perspective and not simply within a particular nation-state, tends to erase the borders between the state and the market, and even legality and illegality' (Gonçalves and Costa 2020: 161).
-This is illustrated in the case of deep sea mining.
+The overt regulatory capture of state governance and regulation by international finance and regulatory institutions, and covert regulatory capture by multinational corporations, gives corporate actors free rein to dispossess communities and destroy local environments with impunity (e.g., Bedford, McGillivray and Walters 2020; Hornborg and Martinez-Alier 2016).
+As such, 'entangled capitalist accumulation', when understood 'from a global perspective and not simply within a particular nation-state, tends to erase the borders between the state and the market, and even legality and illegality' (Gonçalves and Costa 2020: 161).
+This is illustrated in the case of deep-sea mining.